Anna Rudolf: European Team Chess Championship

 Rudolf also represented Hungary in the women's division at the European Team Chess Championship from 2009 to 2015, an event that is held every two years like the Chess Olympiad.
 At her first event, she played the second board behind Szidonia and ahead of the Gara sisters.
 She had a good performance, scoring 4/7 and gaining 10 rating points.
 Hungary finished in 10th place out of 28 teams with 10 points (+4–3=2).
 Rudolf's best performance at the event came in 2013.
 Although she was the reserve player, she had the opportunity to play all but one round and scored 6½/8, compiling a performance rating of 2395 and gaining 20 rating points.
 Hungary also produced their best result in the years Rudolf participated, finishing in sixth place with 11 points (+4–2=3).

 Playing style

-Rudolf primarily plays 1.e4 (the King's Pawn Game) compared to 1.d4 (the Queen's Pawn Game) or other first moves.
-When playing against 1.e4, she prefers to respond with the French Defence (1.e4 e6), which she often continues with the Tarrasch Morozevich variation (1.e4 e6 2.d4 d5 3.Nd2 Be7).
-When facing 1.d4, she commonly defends with the Queen's Gambit Declined (1.d4 d5 2.c4 e6).
+Rudolf prefers to play 1.e4 (the King's Pawn Game) instead of 1.d4 (the Queen's Pawn Game) or other first moves.

+When playing against 1.e4 (the King's Pawn Game), Rudolf prefers to respond with the French Defence (1.e4 e6), which she often continues with the Tarrasch Morozevich variation (1.e4 e6 2.d4 d5 3.Nd2 Be7).

+When facing 1.d4 (the Queen's Pawn Game), Rudolf commonly defends with the Queen's Gambit Declined (1.d4 d5 2.c4 e6).